ray-project/kuberay/docs/guidance/gcs-ha.md

 ### Enable Ray GCS HA

-To enable Ray GCS HA in your newly KubeRay-managed Ray cluster, you need to enable it by add an annotation to the RayCluster YAML file.
+To enable Ray GCS HA in your newly KubeRay-managed Ray cluster, you need to enable it by adding an annotation to the RayCluster YAML file.

 ```yaml